Ten Steps to Stop Procrastination

 ….And, it will certainly help you relax and clear your head.
 Just be sure you get back to work when it is time!
 Be hard on yourself until THIS BEHAVIOR becomes a habit.

-Break the project up into small pieces and look at the achievement of each milestone as a goal in and of itself.
-Small goals are more likely to be achieved than large goals and it’s simple science and good sense to set goals you will achieve early in your process of developing self discipline (the arguable opposite of procrastination).
+Break the project up into big but manageable pieces and look at the achievement of each milestone as a goal in and of itself.
+Medium sized goals are more likely to be achieved than large goals and it’s simple science and good sense to set outcomes you will achieve early in your process of developing self discipline (the arguable opposite of procrastination).

 Early on, reward yourself at the end of each task and look forward to completing the entire task successfully.